RadioNinjaPirata/radioninjapirata.github.io/radio_stonerock.md

-# Stone Rock
+# Stoner Rock

-Crazzy high crazzy low, from light to the darkest, go high with our **Stone Rock** radio station!
+Crazzy high crazzy low, from light to the darkest, go high with our **Stoner Rock** radio station!

 Did we miss someone?
 Is you band not featured in our radio?
 [Let us know!](https://github.com/RadioNinjaPirata/commentsENG/issues/new)